How Much Can a Landlord Increase Rent? Market Rent, Comparables, and the Tribunal

 LandlordReady tracks this for you automatically.

-How to Present Your Case at Tribunal
+How Should I Present My Case at a Tribunal Hearing?

 If your tenant does refer the increase, you will have the opportunity to present your comparable evidence.
 Here is how to make the most of it.